YunlongLin0125/Recommender-System/progress_stages.md

 ```
 1. improve the model using teammate's method sampling strategy (change the train_target window)
-2. try something transfer learning, item embedding for 1 model, 1 model for the prediction progress.
+2. try something transfer learning, item embedding for 1 model, 1 model for the prediction progress (other parameters).
+## if the transfer learning still does not work.
+Need to check the implementation.
 ```